Portugal hopes to deliver success story to Merkel

-LISBON, Nov 9 (Reuters) - Germany’s Angela Merkel will hear a reassuring message when she visits Portugal on Monday -- a likeminded, centre-right leader will tell her he believes deeply in the tough reforms his country is undertaking under a 78-billion-euro bailout.
+LISBON (Reuters) - Germany’s Angela Merkel will hear a reassuring message when she visits Portugal on Monday -- a likeminded, center-right leader will tell her he believes deeply in the tough reforms his country is undertaking under a 78-billion-euro bailout.

 But the latest review of Portugal’s economy by the European Union and IMF, which starts on the same day, could be a stark reminder of the problems with Lisbon’s bailout script which mean economic risks are rising by the day.